What is Diabetes

 - Follow a healthy eating plan

-- Become more active and exercise
+- Become more active with regular exercise

-- Always take the medications or insulin that has been prescribed for you
+- Always take your medications as prescribed

 - Have regular medical check-ups